LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 <h3>Form Fields</h3>

-The main consideration is designed the Google Form was ensuring that the correct data was collected in a suitable format.
+The main consideration in designing the Google Form was to ensure that the correct data was collected in a suitable format.

 This was achieved by splitting the form into three sections where the first contained the common fields mandatory for all stations.